aragon/toucan-voting-plugin/src/oapp-upgradeable/aragon-oapp/PERMISSIONS.md

 1. A single permission that is created `OAPP_ADMINISTRATOR`.
 2. The using of that permission in place of `onlyOwner`
-3. A `selfExecute` function, protected by `OAPP_ADMINISTRATOR` that allows admins to make arbitrary calls from the OApp, on the *OApp itself*
+3. An `execute` function, protected by `OAPP_ADMINISTRATOR` that allows admins to make arbitrary calls from the OApp.
 4. Setting the OApp's address as the delegate address.

 The consequence of (3) and (4) is that now, the _only_ way to make changes to the OApp, is via the Aragon permissions system, meaning it is entirely controlled by the DAO.

+Note as well: the EndpointV2 implementation of LayerZero allows the OApp to be its own delegate, meaninging it is redundant to delegate to `address(this)`.

 **Advantages**: